Create Video Landing Pages That Work: A How-To Guide With Examples

 Video marketing works.
 That’s a fact.

-Surveys show that over a quarter of people watch more than 10 hours of online video per week, and video content accounts for around 85% of all consumer internet traffic.
+Surveys show that people watch an average of 17 hours of online video per week, and video content accounts for around 85% of all consumer internet traffic.

 This isn’t surprising.
 For starters, video content is more compelling than web copy and static pictures.
 It draws you in and engages you in a way no other medium can.
 So making video landing pages for your products and services is a no-brainer.
 It’s a great way to increase engagement, generate leads and boost conversions.